shajunxing/quickjs-ffi/README.md

 Cautions:

-* Since there is no way to define C numeric variables in JS, only dynamic creation using `malloc` is reasonable, so don't forget to `free` it when no longer use it.
+* Since there is no way to define C numeric variables in JS, only dynamic creation using `malloc` is reasonable, so don't forget to `free` them when no longer use.
 * `ffi_type_xxx` are pointers, eg. memory addresses.

 Here is a simple example invoking `void test1()` in `test-lib.so`: